-- A sample identification label to accompany each sample, one on the outside of the container and one placed inside with the preserved benthic macroinvertebrate sample. - MBSS Spring Index Data Sheet. - A Chain-of-Custody Record. - Benthic sample log-in sheet for logging in samples. - Benthic Macroinvertebrate Laboratory Bench Sheet. - Laboratory taxonomy bench sheets (provided by taxonomist).
+- Two sample identification labels to accompany each sample, one on the outside of the container and one placed inside with the preserved benthic macroinvertebrate sample. - MBSS Spring Index Data Sheet. - A Chain-of-Custody Record. - Benthic sample log-in sheet for logging in samples. - Benthic Macroinvertebrate Laboratory Bench Sheet. - Laboratory taxonomy bench sheets (provided by taxonomist).